Lupin3000/ColmiSmartRing/readme.md

 ## Read data from Colmi Smart Ring

+Note: Sometimes the BLE connection will not be established, please try again!

 ### Accelerometer

 > This Python script will read and print continuously the data from accelerometer and does not stop by itself!
 To stop the script and BLE connection press keys: [Ctrl] + [c].